 Located in the north of Paris, a few steps away from the Sacre Coeur Basilica and Moulin Rouge, Les Puces is known as one of the largest Flea Market in the world.
 For a fun-filled weekend, it’s one of the best places to go for shopping in Paris: antique jewellery, furniture, old books, records and vintage clothes, Les Puces de Saint Ouen, the perfect address to pick up a present for the hard to please and fashionista hipsters with the help of antique trade dealers.

 The business of collecting (scrap metal, various rags…) has been part of Paris' life forever.
 At night, rag-and-bone men "biffins", or "crocheteurs" (pickers) travelled through the capital in search of their loot.
-Driven out of the city at the end of the 19th century by the new authorities anxious to clean up the capital of France, these rag-and bone men set up camp and hovel between the fortifications and the first houses built in the village of Saint-Ouen.
+Driven out of the city at the end of the 19th century by the new authorities anxious to clean up the capital of France, these rag-and bone men set up camp and hotel between the fortifications and the first houses built in the village of Saint-Ouen.
 Little by little, it wasn't long before open-air cafés and dance halls appeared, along with numerous stalls where the people of Paris would come by on a Sunday to stroll and perhaps stop for a small glass of white wine as yet untaxed.
 Between 1905 and 1914, the picturesque description by the press brought an increase in the number of curious visitors and traders.
 A trend was launched ; the Flea Market was born…

-After the WWI, the market became so popular that some "business men" decided to buy land, pave the roads and bring in water and electricity so as to rent out stalls at a cheap price.
+After the WWI, the market became so popular that some "business men" decided to buy land, pave the roads and bring in water and electricity in order to rent out stalls at a cheap price.
 Between 1920 and 1991, indoor marketplaces were set up.
 At the end of the 1990's, an urban development plan was put into effect in the area.
 In 2001, the entire marketplace was classified as "Zone de Protection du Patrimoine Architectural Urbain et Paysager " (urban architectural landscape heritage protection zone) for its very unusual atmosphere.
 A very wide range of objects and styles, from every era and country satisfy both the bargain hunter and the couple strolling through hand-in-hand.
 There are more than 2,000 boutiques spread out into 16 markets and spilling over into several surrounding streets so every type of tourist is welcomed: solo, couples, families.

 Here is a huge scope in terms of wares and prices in each markets selling antiques, a stall-by-stall guide: Vallès market, Biron Market, Vernaison Market, Malik Market, Dauphine Market are some famous names in the world’s largest Les Puces de Saint Ouen markets.